 If you’re about to purchase one, whether an 8 person inflatable hot tub or even just for 2, be sure to continue reading.
 These are the stuff people would only discover after they make a purchase.

-It is better to these things beforehand so you get to enjoy your purchase.
+It is better to know these things beforehand so you get to enjoy your purchase.
 No disappointments and no hassles of going through the process of returns.

 The Things They Don’t Tell You About Inflatable Hot Tubs